ElectronicCats/CayenneLPP/README.md

 It supports multichannel data, which means that you can use it on multisensor devices.

-This version of the library includes several IPSO data types not included in the original work by [Johan Stokking](https://github.com/TheThingsNetwork/arduino-device-lib) or most of the forks and side works by other people.
+This version of the library includes several IPSO data types not included in the original work by [Johan Stokking](https://github.com/TheThingsNetwork/arduino-device-lib) or most of the forks and side works by other people, **these additional data types are not supported by myDevices Cayenne**.
 In addition it includes fully backwards compatibly decoder in JavaScript, suitable for implementations with NodeRED or TTN, for instance.

 ## Dependencies